Global &Environmental

 Scale development and the measurement of health indicators

 This research contribution has a methodological significance and serves as the golden thread that ties together the development of scales for measuring behaviors, attitudes, lived experiences, and hypothetical scenarios that facilitates the assessment of health and health disparities among vulnerable populations.
 As science advances and novel research questions are put forth, new scales become necessary.
-The project has so far developed multiple scales published in Maternal & Child Nutrition, BMC pregnancy and Childbirth, and PLoS ONE.
+The project has so far developed multiple scales published in Cities, Maternal & Child Nutrition, BMC pregnancy and Childbirth, and PLoS ONE.

 Ongoing scale development projects include an Arabic language version of the Breastfeeding Self-Efficacy Scale; Postpartum Childcare Stress Checklist; and Postpartum Partner Support Scale.
 This research is possible through collaborations with faculty in the United Arab Emirates and Canada.
-We are in the initial phase of developing a new scale on Social Support for Refugees in Resettlement.
+We are in the initial stages of developing a new scale on Social Support for Refugees in Resettlement.